zehreken/zehreken.github.io/source/posts/2026-04-14-shoot-first-drive-later.md

 But again developed a quirky behaviour.
 Reinforcement learning never ceases to surprise me.
 When it is time to shoot the agent slows down and aligns, takes a shot and accelerates to the next waypoint.
 I'm not sure why this happens because the projectile does not have an initial velocity but it might because the shooting training was without movement until driving is enabled by the curriculum.

-I was planning to add obstacle avoidance as well but I'll stop here since I'm happy how this experiement turned out.
+I was planning to add obstacle avoidance as well but I'll stop here since I'm happy how this experiment turned out.
 I want to work on more on physics based locomotion.
 """